Our research themes

 Contemporary societies are saturated with data, with almost every aspect of professional and social life now digitised in some way.
 This ‘datafication’ of society promises enormous benefits as well as challenges.
 Bringing together researchers in artificial intelligence, data science, human computer interaction and IT with sociologists, anthropologists, artists, and policy scientists, the ‘Data Cultures’ theme engages with intelligence and machine learning systems; data ethics; wearable, intimate and surveillance technologies; social media, “fake news” and the democratisation of data.

 The Crochet Coral Reef began when Christine Wertheim of the Institute For Figuring and Deakin University, together with her sister Margaret, adapted the ‘hyperbolic crochet’ method to create a coral reef on their coffee table.
-Seen by more than three million people, it is now one of the largest participatory science + art endeavors in the world.
+Seen by more than three million people, it is now one of the largest participatory science + art endeavours in the world.

 A collaboration between the Black Dog Institute’ Digital Dog initiative and Deakin’s Centre for Pattern Recognition and Data Analytics, the Ground Truth project harnesses novel machine learning to find ways to use social media data to identify people at risk of mental illness and prevent harm.

 Our first event, Emerging Issues in Science and Society, took place at Deakin Downtown on Thursday 6 July 2017.
 You can follow the action from the day on twitter.

 Held in partnership with the Australian Academy of Science, the Alfred Deakin Institute for Citizenship and Globalisation, and the Society for the Social Studies of Science (4S), the event will look at pressing topics that affect Australian society.